hmmclean/Data-Visualization-Project_Project-3/README.md

      * Lastly since this is a school project, we are not seeking payment, selling, merchandising, and have fully cited our sources and recognition of the true owners of the trademarks.
      * Should we desire to implement this in the larger open public space, appropriate permission would be requested to use the NPS Arrowhead, service marks and any other pertinet trademarks. <https://www.nps.gov/subjects/partnerships/arrowhead-requests.htm#:~:text=The%20Arrowhead%20Symbol%20is%20the,Federal%20Regulations%20(36%20CFR)>

-       **This website celebrates our National Parks, and the National Park Service logo is used in conjunction to call attention to their service.
+       *"This website celebrates our National Parks, and the National Park Service logo is used in conjunction to call attention to their service.
 This site is not officially affiliated with or endorsed by the National Park Service.
 For official information, visit the National Park Service's website.
-All registered trademarks belong to the National Park Service.**
+All registered trademarks belong to the National Park Service."*